TimoSalola/LatexMathgen/README.md

 # LatexMathgen
-Python script for generating math exams with fractions in latex
+Python script for generating math exams with fractions in latex.